Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 I skimmed most of it, especially in the first half when it was so repetitive.
 Maas does have a beautiful flow to her writing (it’s not a hard book to read by any means) but she adds far to much detail and monotony to her work.
 Honestly, if I hadn’t invested so much time in this series over the years, I would have just skipped this.

 I am of the camp that recommends you read the novellas before you pick up the first book in the series.
 By doing so, I feel like you get a get a better understanding of the world and why Celaena acts and thinks the way she does.
 I think if you don’t, you might think her character is a little too jaded (which can be irksome) and you won’t understand why she does the things she does.
 Sometimes that little bit of a background story makes all the difference in your impression of a character.

 But I most definitely recommend you read the novellas prior to Queen of Shadows–because there are a lot of allusions there that you won’t understand until you read the novellas.

 My Rating: 5/5

-One of my favourite series!
-It has a blend of everything I enjoy but it is definitely more action and drama focused than anything.
-Great for those who like strong female leads who kick serious ass 😉 or want a huge world fantasy.
+Great for those who like strong female leads who kick serious ass 😉 or want a huge world fantasy to get immersed in.